 • The canyon community of Idledale is a quiet place that sees more bikers and drivers than residents.
 Little Park, a sharp turn off CO 74, is a picnic spot right in town.
 Lair O' the Bear Park Open Space, just west of town, offers one of the best places to wander along a creek and hike high into the hills above town.
 Follow one of the short loop trails in the area for views of the foothills beneath Mount Evans, as well as the city of Denver.

 • The town of Morrison, at the bottom of winding Bear Creek Canyon, is perhaps most famous for the nearby Red Rocks Amphitheatre.
 Artists running the gamut from U2 to the Beatles have all graced this natural outdoor concert venue.
-Even if no shows are scheduled, you can still tour the grounds and take in the beauty of the smooth red sandstone walls that encase the amphitheatre.
+Even if no shows are scheduled, you can still tour the grounds and take in the beauty of the smooth red sandstone walls that encase the amphitheater.
 The town of Morrison itself has a central main street, where small-town shops and restaurants can be found.

 The History: Taking its name from the historic Lariat Trail, this route connects two roadways on the National Register of Historic Places (Lariat Trail and Bear Creek Canyon) and includes a stop at Hiawatha Homestead and Buffalo Bill's Museum and Grave.